 *Please note when entering your birthday you will need to include the following symbol: /

-School Districts across New York state are required to begin purchasing zero-emission buses as part of the normal replacement of each system’s fleet and related equipment and facilities starting in 2027 with the school's ability to do a two-year waiver (extending the first required purchase to 2029).
-The deadline for school district’s to be fully zero-emission (all-electric) school buses is by July 1, 2035.
+New York State requires school districts to begin purchasing zero-emission buses as part of their fleet replacement cycle starting in 2027, with an option for a two-year waiver extending the first purchase to 2029.
+The final deadline for all school buses to be fully electric is July 1, 2035.

 Under New York state law, if the school budget is defeated, the board of education has two options: put the same or a modified budget up for another vote, or immediately adopt a contingent budget.
 If residents defeat the proposed budget during a second vote, the board must adopt a contingent budget.